One secret to getting the right paint job is using the best brush for the work.

 Foam brushes I only use when I have a small staining project on hand that requires less time to complete without much finishing.

 The differences are rather profound, between foam and bristle brushes, despite their similar size and use.

 The most common differences include the following…

 1- Brush Strokes:

-On most surfaces, you will see the brush strokes which may be a desired effect.
+On most surfaces, you will see the brush strokes which may be the desired effect.

 But if you want a smoother appearance, then a foam brush is preferred.

-A bristle brush tends to be considerably more expensive compared to the foam brush.
+A bristle brush tends to be considerably more expensive compared to a foam brush.